metosin/spec-tools/README.md

 ```

 For most clojure core predicates, the `:type` can be resolved automatically with a help of the `spec-tools.types/resolve-type` multimethod.

+For most clojure core predicates, the `:form` can be resolved automatically with a help of the `spec-tools.forms/resolve-form` multimethod.

 ### Predefined Spec Records